evmaus/ClusterSAT/README.md

 when the leader is running.

 And the follower can be run like this:
-./bazel-bin/src/clustersat/node/tribblesat_server --listening_address=0.0.0.0:50052 --configuration=default
+./bazel-bin/src/clustersat/node/simplesat_server --listening_address=0.0.0.0:50052 --configuration=default
 AND/OR
-./bazel-bin/src/clustersat/node/tribblesat_server --listening_address=0.0.0.0:50053 --configuration=linear
+./bazel-bin/src/clustersat/node/simplesat_server --listening_address=0.0.0.0:50053 --configuration=linear

-(Linear sets up a tribblesat_server with a linear variable selection scheme, default uses VSIDS.)
+(Linear sets up a simplesat_server with a linear variable selection scheme, default uses VSIDS.)

 There is a client that submits a request and then times that can be run like this:
 ./bazel-bin/src/clustersat/client/timing_wrapper --file=$filename --server="localhost:50051"
 NOTE:  Filename should be a file name of a .cnf format file.
 Server should be the leader server of a ClusterSAT instance.

-See the ./scripts folder for some more example usage of TribbleSAT and ClusterSAT.
+See the ./scripts folder for some more example usage of SimpleSAT and ClusterSAT.

 ## Details

-See 'documents' for more details on how TribbleSAT and ClusterSAT work.
+See 'documents' for more details on how SimpleSAT and ClusterSAT work.

 Data analysis scripts and test scripts are all in ./scripts, which all should be run from the ./scripts directory.